One of the most important questions you should ask yourself when considering digital marketing is: What do you want to get out of your website?

 Many aspects like this need to be considered for a campaign.
 Is the term relevant to the location of your business?
 Is it relevant to the type of product or service you provide?
 In a nutshell, does that particular term attract people who are likely to be interested in your company?

-Since there are only 10 positions for a given term on the first page of Google, you’ll need an objective that works within your budget and delivers the right kind of customers to your virtual store.
+Since there are only 10 positions for a given term on the first page of Google, you’ll need an objective that works within your budget and delivers the right kind of customers to your virtual presence.

 Generally, I recommend undertaking a campaign for at least 3 months to achieve noticeable improvements, with significant gains expected after 6 months.